HassanSherwani/Learning_project/Classification/ReadMe.md

 # Dataset
 Dataset that I am using is about users in social networks.
-It describes ocial network has several business clients which can put their ads on the social network and one of their clients is a car company who has just launched their brand new luxury SUV for a ridiculous price and we're trying to see which of these users of the social network are going to buy this brand-new SUV.
+It describes that social network has several business clients which can put their ads on the social network and one of their clients is a car company who has just launched their brand new luxury SUV for a ridiculous price.
+We're trying to see which of these users of the social network are going to buy this brand-new SUV.

 Key variables/features are :
 User ID